codebar/tutorials/general/setup/tutorial.md

 ## Python (optional)

-Python would usually set up on your operating system.
-Your tutor will show you how to run Python code.
+Python usually comes with your operating system.
+Your coach will show you how to use it to run execute Python code.